 The deal we were trying to secure was with one particular agency and the usage was going to be limited to that agency.
 We had an elaborate RFP process that ran for more than couple of months – many many spreadsheets to fill with information and multiple demos to the primary contractor and in-house staff.

 But with all the recent focus/news on Federal IT, federal CIO/CTO nominations, Recovery.gov and the talk about government agencies better leveraging technologies, I could not help but think of how SaaS would be the PERFECT model for deploying applications within the government.
 Various agencies can form tenants of the single instance and derive the inherent benefits.
-Here are 4 clear benefits I could see of federal government agencies could gain by having their own SaaS deployment.
+While there could be numerous other benefits here are 4 clear ones I could see federal government agencies could gain from by having their own SaaS deployment.

 Master Data Management

-As with all multiple business units in a large conglomerate, different federal agencies share common information across multiple agencies.
-Real Estate Properties, Suppliers, Items, Locations, Technology Sourcing and the list can go on.
-With a multi-tenant SaaS model, all these information entities and the related transaction can be managed in a single database, with appropriate access controls.
-This would eliminate all the redundant integration needs between different agencies and serve as a master data repository.
-All the reporting can be done on this single repository for a single agency and rolled up across all agencies.
+As with the multiple business units in a large conglomerates, different federal agencies share common information across multiple agencies.
+Real Estate Properties, Approved Vendors, Approved Items, Locations, Technology Sourcing and the list can go on.
+With a multi-tenant SaaS model, all these master information entities and the related transaction can be managed in a single database, with appropriate access controls.
+This would eliminate all the redundant integration and data replication needs between different agencies and it could serve as a master data repository.
+All the reporting needs can be met from this single repository for a single agency and rolled up across all agencies.

 Provisioning and Identity Management

-While in recent times, government agencies have increasingly adopted Identity management solutions but they are still different directories.
-With a internal on-demand solution hosted by a central IT agency under the Federal CIO can effectively streamline the identity management across agencies and needs to be integrated only once to the SaaS application.
+While in recent times, government agencies have increasingly adopted Identity Management solutions, they still manage the identities in disparate directories.
+An internal on-demand solution hosted by a central IT agency under the Federal CIO can effectively streamline the identity management needs across agencies and serve as the provisioning clearinghouse for all the applications.
 If and when a agency employee transfers across agencies, it would merely be a change in access control as opposed to the entire provisioning work done across both the agencies (to revoke and grant access).

 Collaboration